dockercask/dockercask/README.md

-This will demonstrate an example X11 keylogger [github.com/magcius/keylog](https://github.com/magcius/keylog) that will only function within the xephyr window.
-Preventing logging of keyboard and mouse events outside of the xephyr window.
+This will demonstrate an example X11 keylogger [github.com/magcius/keylog](https://github.com/magcius/keylog) that will only function within the Xephyr window.
+Preventing logging of keyboard and mouse events outside of the Xephyr window.
 The keylogger will only run inside of the docker container and will not have any effect on the host system.
 Click "Keylog" after starting to activate.